This Southern country pot pie with a corn bread crust is full of flavor and very easy to put together.

 - 3/4 cup frozen peas, thawed

-- 2 pkgs of Martha White Cotton Country Shortbread baking mix
+- 2 packages of corn bread baking mix

 - Preheat the oven to 400º F.

 - Turn off the heat and transfer the vegetables and chicken to the pan, stirring until the filling is well combined.
-If the it is too thick, stir in some extra milk.
+If the sauce is too thick, stir in some extra milk.

 - Cool for 5 minutes before serving.